A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Introduction

 The paper is organized as follows.
-We first present a brief overview of all our main results in Section~\ref{sec:overview}.
-Next, we formulate the problem of interest in Section~\ref{sec:problem_formulation} and discuss our main results in Section~\ref{sec:results}.
-We then provide a few applications of our main results in Section~\ref{sec:applications} and end with a few concluding remarks in Section~\ref{sec:conclusion}.
-The proofs of all the results are provided in the Appendix.
+We {introduce the technical background in Section~\ref{sec:prelim}}, formulate our problem and derive our main results in Section~\ref{sec:results}, explore some applications of our main results in Section~\ref{sec:applications}, and end with a few concluding remarks in Section~\ref{sec:conclusion}.